+When Hulu renewed The Handmaid’s Tale for a fourth season, its third wasn’t even over yet, so it looks like we’re not getting out of this dystopian nightmare anytime soon!
 What the hell is going to happen to Nick?
 Is June ever going to get out?
 Do the Waterfords ever actually get Nichole back?
-There are so many questions that need to be answered and the season isn’t even done.
+There are so many questions that need to be answered.

 “When people say the show is hard to watch, I get my hackles up,” she said.
 “If you can’t face our show, then how are you going to face what’s actually happening in the world?”

 “It’s shockingly relevant.
 It’s important to hold that mirror up to society and to ourselves to try to get people to face what’s going on, before it’s too late.”